It’s almost time for Manhattanhenge

-Category: Space Hits: 0Manhattanhenge in 2019.
+Category: Space Hits: 2Manhattanhenge in 2019.
 Image via SecretNewYork.

 Every year around May 29 and 30 – and again for a day or two around July 12 – people in New York City look forward to Manhattanhenge.
 It’s a phenomenon where the sunset aligns perfectly with the streets of Manhattan, particularly along 42nd, 34th and 14th Streets.
 It happens twice every year – around the end of May and early July.
 According to the Farmer’s Almanac, the best dates and times for Manhattanhenge in 2021 are: